havardgulldahl/jottalib/README.md

 # JOTTALIB #

 This is not an official Jottacloud client.
-It is developed [according to the company founder's instructions at](http://forum.jotta.no/jotta/topics/api_http), with write support reverse engineered [with the company's blessing](http://forum.jotta.no/jotta/topics/jotta_api_for_remote_storage_fetch?).
+It is developed [according to the company founder's instructions](http://forum.jotta.no/jotta/topics/api_http), with write support reverse engineered [with the company's blessing](http://forum.jotta.no/jotta/topics/jotta_api_for_remote_storage_fetch?).

-## So what is it, then? ##
+## So what is it, then?

 This is a bare-bones, pythonic interface to the Jottacloud backup/cloud storage service.
 The service itself exposes a nice and simple HTTP REST api, and this library wraps that interface in a python module, in the hope that it may be useful.